Scipio94/LEA-Attendance-Data-Reporting/Weekly-Staff-Attendance-Calculation.md

 WHERE Week IS NOT NULL AND Contract_Type = '12 MTH') AS sub)

-/*Combning 11 MTH and 12 MTH Weekly Attedance Data Calculations*/ SELECT * -- Combining Outputs
+/*Combning 11 MTH and 12 MTH Weekly Attedance Data Calculations*/ SELECT -- Weekly Attendance Percentage Agg sub.Week,
+  ROUND(AVG(sub.Percentage),2) AS Week_Att_Percentage
+FROM
+(SELECT *
 FROM t2
 UNION ALL
 SELECT *
-FROM t3
+FROM t3) AS sub
+GROUP BY sub.Week
+ORDER BY sub.Week
 ~~~